What We Do

-We capture all elements of the tracks on location in the prison, looping and editing the layers together in real-time so that energy levels remain high and results are immediate.
+We capture all elements of the tracks, looping and editing the layers together in real-time so that energy levels remain high and results are immediate.
 Within minutes we can improvise, record and assemble all the elements of a song, from rhythm to melody, bass to vocals.
-These stems are then post-produced and mastered within a professional studio outside of the prison.
+The tracks are then post-produced and mastered in a professional studio

 Each workshop is lead by a project leader, a support musician and a sound engineer.
-Rather than teaching, these facilitators are there to guide participants and inspire them to develop their own ideas – this means that the shape and contents of the albums are driven entirely by prisoners.
+Rather than teaching, these facilitators are there to guide participants and inspire them to develop their own ideas – this means that the shape and contents of the albums are driven entirely by our participants.

 We have a wide pool of musicians that we call upon for this work, all of whom are recording artists in their own right rather than music teachers.
-This brings a professionalism to our workshops that stems from many collective years’ experience in the music industry.
-Our practitioners are not there to indulge participants; they have a job to do.
+This brings a professional ethos to our work that stems from many collective years’ experience in the music industry.
+Meet our team of artists